remotestorage/django-remotestorage/README.md

 ##### WebDAV

-* Django Storage API doesn't mandate any kind of hierarchy (which WebDAV needs) and mapping of paths to stored values, so there can be a situation when "Storage.get_valid_name(path1) == Storage.get_valid_name(path2)" for "path1 != path2", resulting in all sorts of bad things from unauthorized access to stored data corruption, so the current implementation *not safe* for general usage at the moment.

-	One workaround is to ditch such simplistic API entirely and enforce some sort of hierarchical storage, but it's generally non-portable to all kinds of interesting storages (like key-value dbs, S3 or some exotic fs such as [tahoe-lafs](https://tahoe-lafs.org/)) and doesn't have loads of backend modules as django api does.

-	Another is to decouple hierarchy from the actual storage, which I see as more desirable, and will implement eventually.

 * CSRF middleware ([django.middleware.csrf.CsrfViewMiddleware]
 	(https://docs.djangoproject.com/en/dev/ref/contrib/csrf/)) must be disabled,
 	because remoteStorage.js doesn't pass django csrf tokens along with PUT (and